rspamd/rspamd.com/doc/tutorials/writing_tests.md

 * `-s` - pattern to match tests (may be skipped if all tests are needed)
 * `~/rspamd/test/functional/cases` - directory where test cases are placed

 Functional tests are also executed by [Rspamd CI](https://ci.rspamd.com/rspamd/rspamd).
-It also covers pull requests you send on the Github site.
+It also covers pull requests you send on the GitHub site.

 ### Functional tests structure